botcar/botcar-apps/sparql-tree/README.md

 # SPARQL Tree

+*A javascript based visual tree used to navigate a SPARQL database.
+Good for navigating data and getting a feel for the relationships.*

+## Overview

 **tree.html?base=**

 Explore your SPARQL dataset by opening tree.html in a browser and adding the base get variabe.
 Set base to a valid object in the SPARQL database and a single node will appear.
 If you click on an object the tree will display all of the distinct verbs that can be called on that object.
 If you click on a verb it applies that verb to the object and displays the resulting objects.